desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 MUST be signed and securely delegated, i.e. have a valid DNSSEC chain of trust.

-For example, when performing DNSSEC bootstrapping for a Child zone with NS records `ns1.example.net` and `ns2.example.net`, the Child DNS Operator needs to ensure that a valid DNSSEC chain of trust exists for the zone(s) that are authoritative for the Signaling
+For example, when publishing a signal that relates to a Child zone with NS records `ns1.example.net` and `ns2.example.net`, the Child DNS Operator needs to ensure that a valid DNSSEC chain of trust exists for the zone(s) that are authoritative for the Signaling